amcgarrahan/School_District_Analysis/README.md

 ### Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs
-Four changes that occurred after the scores were updated for the new district analysis
+Four changes that occurred after the scores were updated for the new district analysis When the 9th grade student Math and Reading scores from Thomas High School were excluded from the District Summary, there was a slight adjustment to the Average Math Score, % Passing Math, % Passing Reading, and % Overall Passing.